-- (1) When the Municipal Planning Tribunal or Land Development Officer considers an application it must have regard to the following: - (a) the matters listed in section 42 of the Act. - (b) The written assessment by a professional planner, contemplated in Section 104. - (2) The Municipality must approve a site development plan submitted to it for approval in terms of applicable development parameters or conditions of approval if the site development plan - - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of the overlay zone; - (c) complies with the conditions of approval; and - (d) complies with this By-law. - (3) When a site development plan is required in terms of development parameters or conditions of approval- - (a) the Municipality may not approve a building plan if the site development plan has not been approved; and - (b) the Municipality may not approve a building plan that is inconsistent with the approved site development plan. - (4) The written assessment of a professional planner contemplated in subsection (1)(b) must include such registered planner's evaluation of the proposal confirming that the application complies with the procedures required by this By-law, the spatial development framework, the land use scheme; applicable policies and guidelines; or if the application does not comply, state to what extent the application does not comply.
+- (g) a written assessment by a professional planner as defined in Section 1 of the Planning Profession Act, 2002, in respect of land development applications to be considered and determined by the Municipal Planning Tribunal. - (h) the integrated development plan and municipal spatial development framework; - (i) the applicable local spatial development frameworks adopted by the Municipality; - (j) the applicable structure plans; - (k) the applicable policies of the Municipality that guide decision-making; - (I) the provincial spatial development framework; - (m) where applicable, the regional spatial development framework; - (n) the policies, principles, planning and development norms and criteria set by national and provincial government; - (o) the matters referred to in section 42 of the Act; - (p) the relevant provisions of the land use scheme. - (2) The Municipality must approve a site development plan submitted to it for approval in terms of applicable development parameters or conditions of approval if the site development plan - - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of the overlay zone; - (c) complies with the conditions of approval; and - (d) complies with this By-law. - (3) When a site development plan is required in terms of development parameters or conditions of approval- - (a) the Municipality may not approve a building plan if the site development plan has not been approved; and - (b) the Municipality may not approve a building plan that is inconsistent with the approved site development plan. - (4) The written assessment of a professional planner contemplated in subsection (1)(g) must include such registered planner's evaluation of the proposal confirming that the application complies with the procedures required by this By-law, the spatial development framework, the land use scheme; applicable policies and guidelines; or if the application does not comply, state to what extent the application does not comply.